MoonlightCapital/MoonlightBot-docs/admin-commands/raid-cleanup.md

 ### **Optional arguments**

-* `joinThreshold` - The difference between the moment the command is used and the server join time of the accounts.
+* `join_threshold` - The difference between the moment the command is used and the server join time of the accounts.
 It's a duration type of argument.
   * For example, setting this to `1 hour` will target accounts who joined the server less than one hour ago.
   * If not a valid duration, this will be considered part of the `reason` argument.
   * This value cannot exceed 24 hours.